-- 1. Articles of Incorporation refers to the Articles of Incorporation of the Corporation and all amendments thereto; - 2.
-Board of Directors or "Board" is the governing body elected by the Shareholders that exercises the corporate powers of a Corporation, conducts all its business and controls its properties; - 3.
+- 1. Articles of Incorporation refers to the Articles of Incorporation of the Corporation and all amendments thereto; - Board of Directors or "Board" refers to the governing body elected by the Shareholders that exercises the corporate powers of a Corporation, conducts all its business and controls its properties; - 3.
 By-Laws refers to the By-Laws of the Corporation and all amendments thereto; - 4.
-Compliance Officer is the highest position in the Corporation responsible for the compliance function and is primarily liable to the Corporation and its Shareholders; - 5.
+Chief Audit Executive refers to the highest position in the Corporation responsible for Internal Audit activities; - 5.
+Chief Compliance Officer refers to the highest position in the Corporation responsible for the compliance function and is primarily liable to the Corporation and its Shareholders; - 6.
 Corporate Governance refers to the system of stewardship and control to guide Corporations in fulfilling their long-term economic, moral, legal and social obligations towards their Stakeholders.
-It is the system of direction, feedback and control using regulations, performance standards and ethical guidelines to hold the Board and Senior Management accountable for ensuring ethical behavior reconciling long-term customer satisfaction with Shareholders value for the benefit of all Stakeholders and society; - 6.
+It is the system of direction, feedback and control using regulations, performance standards and ethical guidelines to hold the Board and Senior Management accountable for ensuring ethical behavior - reconciling longterm customer satisfaction with Shareholders value - for the benefit of all Stakeholders and society; - 7.
 Enterprise Risk Management or ERM refers to the process, effected by the Corporation's Board of Directors, management and other personnel, applied in strategy setting and across the enterprise that is designed to identify potential events that may affect the Corporation, manage risks to be within its risk appetite, and provide reasonable assurance regarding the achievement of the Corporation's objectives;